andrewrk/genesis/README.md

 ## Roadmap

+ 0. why so much CPU usage?
  0. poll instead of callback for audio hardware
+ 0. instead of the buffer being on the audio out port, it should be on the audio in port. exception is playback node, which uses the audio device buffer instead.
  0. make toggling playback and seeking the play head work
  0. start playing in the middle of an audio clip segment
  0. make a playback selection